Friday 8th July 2016

 3. The big fight: discoverability vs. brandability

-included in your domain name.
+However, with the catchier title, comes a lesser opportunity to maximise your search potential by including keywords directly included in your domain name.
 “Footwear” would no longer be a credible keyword for our fictional company, although we still have “Shoes” to keep us relevant.
 There are no right and wrong answers when it comes to balancing these two factors, but it’s essential that you keep them in mind when deciding on your perfect domain name.

 4. Struggling to find perfection

-to combine some keywords and create an incredibly discoverable name.
+If you’re struggling to even come up with a name concept, try out tools such as Shopify’s Business Name Generator to combine some keywords and create an incredibly discoverable name.

-and we’ll be more than happy to help.
+Need further help choosing the right domain name for you?
+Tweet us @Statement and we’ll be more than happy to help.